 Once at the boat, look around your area, make sure everything is in its place and sails are packed and stowed where they are readily accessible.
 It is very important that all unnecessary gear is removed to ensure that the boat is as light as possible.

 Spray all moving shackles and clips to ensure that they will not seize at a crucial moment replacing any that are worn or bent.
-Make sure there are knots in the end of halyards, that all telltales on sails are intact and the right sails are in the right bags.
+Make sure there are knots at the end of halyards, that all telltales on sails are intact and the right sails are in the right bags.

-As a trimmer you can be a valuable backup to the tactician so read and memorise the sailing instructions.
+As a trimmer, you can be a valuable backup to the tactician so read and memorise the sailing instructions.
 Carry a rule book and notice of race in a waterproof folder for reference where necessary.

 Trimming sails on a dinghy or being part of the crew on a Maxi is equally rewarding.
-Define the mission, set parameters, prepare your trimming area, stay focused and constantly reviewing your fastest trim will make sure you are successful.
+Define the mission, set parameters, prepare your trimming area, stay focused and constantly review your fastest trim will make sure you are successful.

 #sailingtowin #sailing #yachtrace #sail #sailcoach #sailtowin